 Key features:

-Prompt injections, jailbreaks, and other threats can cause serious harm to both your AI or ML model and organization.
-Vigil is a security scanner that assesses prompts and responses to detect these issues.
+Prompt injections, jailbreaks and other exploits can have disastrous effects on both your AI/ML model and organization.
+Vigil is a security scanner designed to evaluate prompts and responses for these issues.

 Key features: